 Two tools are available to help users produce simulated images of ALMA observations of simple or user-provided science targets.
-A guide for simulating ALMA observations with either tool is available at the CASA guides website.

 The first simulation tool is integrated into CASA, the offline data reduction and analysis tool for ALMA data.
 CASA includes the tasks "simobserve" and "simanalyze", which generate simulated visibility data and make images from these simulated data sets.
 An additional CASA task, "simalma", simplifies the process for ALMA data by combining data from multiple arrays, including the TP Array, if needed.
 These CASA tasks require configuration files that specify the layout of ALMA antennas.
-To simulate observations for Cycle 8 2021, investigators should use the equivalent Cycle 7 configuration files available on the Science Portal.
-The CASA simulation tasks are included in the CASA documentation and detailed examples can be found in the CASA guides.
+To simulate observations for Cycle 9, investigators can use the Cycle 9 configuration files available on the Science Portal.
+The CASA simulation tasks are described in the CASA documentation and detailed examples can be found in the CASA guides.
 Additional information on CASA, including hardware requirements and download instructions, is available at the CASA website.